-The Homestead Strike of 1892
+The Battle of Homestead Strike – July, 1892

-125 years later, the Homestead Strike of 1892 retains its capacity to shock.
+Nearly 130 years later, the Homestead Strike of 1892 retains its capacity to shock.
 It was a defining event which revealed in the starkest terms the respective strength of labor and management in America in the 1890s.
 The crushing defeat of the workers meant that there would be no recognized trade unionism and collective bargaining in steel and other heavy industries until the 1930s.

-On one side was the Carnegie Steel Corporation, (above) capitalized at $25,000,000 and the world’s largest manufacturing firm at the time.
+On one side was the Carnegie Steel Corporation, capitalized at $25,000,000 and the world’s largest manufacturing firm at the time.
 It was also highly profitable, notwithstanding the violent fluctuations of the business cycle characteristic of the American economy in the late 19th century.

 Representing labor was the Amalgamated Association of Iron and Steel Workers.
 Founded in 1876, it was one of the largest unions in the country with a membership of over 20,000 and was a major force in the recently-formed American Federation of Labor.

 But while a strong union for its time, the Amalgamated was not without weaknesses.
 For all it success in gaining a foothold in the rapidly growing and changing steel industry, it had not successfully organized the entire industry.
 The union had been defeated in 1889 at the all-important J. Edgar Thomson works in Braddock, just across the Monongahela River from Homestead, and also owned by Andrew Carnegie.
-A second source of weakness was craft divisions, which made for a sharp distinction between skilled and unskilled workers.
-This also had an ethnic dimension, as many of the unskilled steelworkers at Homestead were newly arrived eastern European immigrants.

 Finally, the union’s craft distinctions did not coincide with existing technology, causing considerable friction within the ranks of the skilled workers as disputes arose over which craft had the right to operate which machines.

-Henry Clay Frick, the company’s chief executive officer, opposed unions– anywhere and everywhere.
+Henry Clay Frick, the company’s chief executive officer, opposed unions – anywhere and everywhere.
 Andrew Carnegie’s public utterances had been more equivocal.
 But research proves decisively that Carnegie , who was out of the country during the strike, fully agreed with Frick and was in continuous communication with him throughout the strike.
 It is difficult to resist the conclusion that Carnegie’s absence was intentional.

 Both sides were organized and ready.
 Frick constructed a tall fence around the mill with searchlights on the corner towers.
 It was promptly dubbed Fort Frick.
 The rest of the borough of Homestead was firmly in the hands of the workers.